 Eco-Economy Indicators consist of the 12 trends EPI uses to measure progress toward building a Plan B world.

 Book Bytes are highlights and adaptations from EPI's books and research.

 Data Highlights focus on specific indicators or environmental issues to spotlight the vast amount of data compiled at Earth Policy Institute.

-All are released electronically on EPI’s listserv and are posted on its website along with supporting data and sources for additional information.
+All were released electronically on EPI’s listserv and are posted on its website along with supporting data and sources for additional information.